sindresorhus/get-windows/readme.md

 **Note**: On Windows, there isn't a clear notion of a "Window ID".
 Instead it returns the memory address of the window "handle" in the `id` property.
 That "handle" is unique per window, so it can be used to identify them.
 [Read more…](https://msdn.microsoft.com/en-us/library/windows/desktop/ms632597(v=vs.85).aspx#window_handle).

+## Electron usage

+If you use this package in an Electron app that is sandboxed and you want to get the `.url` property, you need to add the [proper entitlements and usage description](https://github.com/sindresorhus/active-win/issues/99#issuecomment-870874546).

 ## Users

 - [active-win-log](https://github.com/uglow/active-win-log) - Window-usage logging CLI.